 There is a nice route over fields, with views towards The Skirrid, to the Carpenters Arms Pub in Walterstone.
 It is under 2 miles and usually takes 40 mins (there are gates to climb over).
-For a mapped route on ViewRanger - see our routes (see Garn Farm to Walterstone and Carpenters Arms Pub).
+For a mapped route see our routes (see Garn Farm to Walterstone and Carpenters Arms Pub).

 The Black Hill / Crib y Garth